carlosway89/cigarrita-cms/README.md

 # cigarrita Worker
-present: API cigarrita + AngularJS + facebook integration
+present: CMS Cigarrita Worker

 ## INSTALLATION
-The Cigarrita API can be installed with [Composer](https://getcomposer.org/).
+The CMS Cigarrita Worker can be installed with [Composer](https://getcomposer.org/).
 Add the package to your `composer.json` file.

 ```json
 {